tramiNGY/holbertonschool-hbnb/part2/hbnb/README.md

   python run.py
 The API will be available at http://localhost:5000/api/v1/

-Testing
-To run the test suite, use:
-  python -m app.tests.<file_name>

 ## API Endpoints
 ### `Users`
 - POST /api/v1/users/ - Create a new user